Volatility

 # Next, overwrite and warm up the volatility model

-if security.Type == SecurityType.Equity: # Underlying asset type
+if security.type == SecurityType.EQUITY: # Underlying asset type

-security.VolatilityModel = StandardDeviationOfReturnsVolatilityModel(30)
+security.volatility_model = StandardDeviationOfReturnsVolatilityModel(30)

-trade_bars = self.algorithm.History[TradeBar](security.Symbol, 30, Resolution.Daily)
+trade_bars = self._algorithm.history[TradeBar](security.symbol, 30, Resolution.DAILY)

 for trade_bar in trade_bars:

-security.VolatilityModel.Update(security, trade_bar)
+security.volatility_model.update(security, trade_bar)

 You can also see our Videos.
 You can also get in touch with us via Discord.